szstonelee/gointernal/scheduler.md

 So here Goroutine == task.

-Threads in Go will be scheduled to each cpu core to run.
+Threads in Go will be scheduled to each CPU core to run.
 For each core (assuming all core are used), there is a task queue(**LRQ**).
 Tasks in GRQ will be distributed to LRQ.
 And each task from LRQ will be run in a thread which goes to a core.

 The following 4 points are the keys of Go Scheduler.